 For fear that I might be lynched, I’m going to say it: the Bible has become an unreliable mess.
 There is absolutely no way of knowing how much detail is fact or embellished fiction.

 But none of this answers the question of whether eBooks have killed the publishing industry, or whether books are a thing of the past.
 In my opinion, books are immortal knowledge — and it doesn’t matter what form they come in.
 The written word is still the written word.

 Books are our way of telling those in the future what has come before.
 Like those of us who read the Bible now, there is no doubt in my mind that those in the future will get a skewed picture of today, unable to say how much they read is pure fiction and how much is fact.
 But the messages and lessons written in those pages will remain.
 The authors of those books will truly be immortal and, in some cases, revered because they took the time to detail their hopes and dreams for all to read.

 I’m going to leave you with a quote from a book that talks about lost knowledge and how sometimes the written word is the only way to pass on that knowledge to the next generation.
 (While the fictional novel is not the best book I’ve read, the quote I feel sums up this argument nicely.)

 That was one of the reasons Richard had always considered books to be so important, why he sought them out, and why he put so much effort into gleaning information from them.
 Books were links that spanned such missing human bonds or even times of savagery and its resulting ages of ignorance.

-It was helpful if you had an elder who could pass on their knowledge, but if there were no elders to teach you for whatever reason, books filled the void, not merely in generations, but often in centuries and something even millennia.
+It was helpful if you had an elder who could pass on their knowledge, but if there were no elders to teach you for whatever reason, books filled the void, not merely in generations, but often in centuries and sometimes even millennia.
 Books served to keep hard-won knowledge safe.
 They endured.
 Books could almost be immortal.

 — Terry Goodkind, The Third Kingdom